 When Emilie heard this particular dog’s story, she didn’t hesitate.
 “Within 47 seconds, I responded,” she said.

 Winnie Girl, the pup in need of a home, had been through a truly nightmarish few months before landing with Nuzzles & Co. and, ultimately, Emilie.
-Shortly after giving birth, Winnie and her four puppies were quilled by a porcupine.
-Thankfully, they were nursed back to health and Winnie was adopted.
+Shortly after giving birth, Winnie and her four puppies suffered an attack from a porcupine.
+Thankfully, they received health in time.
+Then, Winnie was adopted.

-In a disheartening turn, it was soon discovered that the adopting people were ill-equipped -- or simply too inconsiderate -- to care for Winnie.
-After only a month, she had been chained to a fence, neglected, and barely fed.
+In a disheartening turn, Winnie's situation diminished.
+After only a month, her adopters chained to a fence, neglected, and barely fed her.
 “Her waist was no more than three or four inches and she weighed less than 20 pounds,” Emilie said.
 “She should be the size of a small lab.”

 To make matters worse, Winnie -- chained, with no means of self-defense -- had also suffered a second porcupine attack.
 “Her face was torn to shreds,” Emilie said, recalling the fear in Winnie’s eyes when they first met.
 “The quills were so stuck.
 I counted 350 -- we had to take them out one-by-one with tweezers.”